Design-Specification Tiling for ICL-based CAD Code Generation: Experiment

 \subsection{Qualitative Analysis~(Case Study)}

 \begin{researchquestion} How do exemplars selected by DST differ from baseline strategies? \end{researchquestion} \cref{fig:case1} illustrates exemplar selection by DST and the best baseline LDSIM for CAD design specification.
 For the first specification with two key features (``cylinder with hole'' and ``protruding rod''), LDSIM captures only ``cylinder with hole'' while missing ``protruding rod.''
 For the second specification with three key features (``circular hole,'' ``oval shape,'' and ``tray''), LDSIM captures ``hole'' and ``oval'' but misses ``tray.''
 In contrast, DST selects exemplars that tiles all features in both cases.
 This demonstrates that the similarity top-$k$ approach~(LDSIM) retrieves homogeneous exemplars with incomplete coverage, while DST selects complementary exemplars that provide sufficient compositional knowledge.
+By reducing overlap among selected exemplars, DST provides more diverse and complementary guidance to help the model better capture the compositional structure.

 \begin{researchquestion} How does generation quality change with increasing exemplar shots? \end{researchquestion} \Cref{fig:case2} compares generated CAD objects from DST and the best baseline LDSIM across four tasks with increasing exemplar shots.
 DST consistently generates models closely matching ground truth in shape, topology, and features.
 In contrast, LDSIM outputs exhibit structural flaws: fragmentation, missing holes, and extraneous geometry.
 As exemplar shot increases, DST-generated objects outputs progressively converge toward the ground truth, while LDSIM shows instability: in three left three cases, outputs degrade with additional exemplars due to redundant selections.
 This occurs because LDSIM's similarity-based selection retrieves redundant exemplars that fail to provide novel guidance, while DST consistently selects complementary exemplars that incrementally expand knowledge coverage and improve generation quality.